marcinsiedlik/auto_localized/packages/auto_localized/README.md

 auto_localized is simplifying Flutter localization by using code generation.
 This approach has many advantages such as runtime-safety and better performance.
-The generator checks translation files for missing keys, blank values etc. and outputs easy to use dart fields.
+The generator checks translation files for missing keys, blank values etc. and outputs easy to use dart fields (or methods).

 Supported file types: JSON, YAML.
 * Generation time validation